Search

 Program

-Day 2 – Knowledge to Action shifts the focus from understanding to doing.
-An ideation workshop, challenges participants to respond to real stakeholder problems through applied research.
+Day 2 shifts to interaction and exchange.
+In the morning, an ideation workshop brings participants together to discuss shared challenges and explore opportunities for future research collaboration, with a focus on stakeholder-relevant needs.
+The session is designed to foster networking, partnership-building, and the development of new collaborative initiatives.
 The afternoon features the Poster Social, a dynamic and informal showcase of the latest results from project partners and invited contributors across four continents.
 Day 2 also hosts the Apex Lecture, celebrating scientists who are driving the field forward at the height of their careers.
+The day closes with the symposium banquet.

 Program in detail